tylerburleigh/nutritionR/README.md

 ## `nutritionix_lookup()`

-`nutritionix_lookup()` takes a natural language food query as input, and it sends this query to the Nutritionix API and then returns an list object with all sorts of nutrition information.
-You can look at this object, but you will probably want to just save this object and send it to the next function.
+`nutritionix_lookup()` takes a natural language food query as input, it sends this query to the Nutritionix API, and then returns an list object with all sorts of nutrition information.

+You can inspect this object.
+It has all sorts of information like portion size, quantity, weight, brand name (if applicable), and of course nutrition.
+If you don't specify a portion size or quantity, it will make its own assumptions.
+You can see what these assumptions are.

-For example, let's say you wanted to query Nutritionix with "A hamburger with cheese".
+For example, let's say you wanted to query Nutritionix with "A hamburger with cheese":

 ```
 obj <- nutritionix_lookup("A hamburger with cheese")